twosigma/fastfreeze/README.md

     -o, --output-dir <output-dir>    Output directory where to extract the image.
-                                     Defaults to the last path component of image-url --allow-bad-image-version    Allow restoring of images that don't match the version we expect -v, --verbose                    Verbosity.
+                                     Defaults to the last path component of image-url --allow-bad-image-version    Allow restoring of images that don't match the version we expect --passphrase-file <file>         Provide a file containing the passphrase to be used for decrypting the image -v, --verbose                    Verbosity.
 Can be repeated

 ENVS: